 The 7 Assets that Build Value

-Building your strategic plan for 2019 is a 3-step process of: 1) Getting input and ideas; 2) Organizing those inputs into Point A (where we are today) and Point B (where we want to be), and 3) defining the execution plan to get from Point A to Point B.
+Building your strategic plan for the coming year is a 3-step process of: 1) Getting input and ideas; 2) Organizing those inputs into Point A (where we are today) and Point B (where we want to be), and 3) defining the execution plan to get from Point A to Point B.

 To frame this up in an organized fashion, my recommendation is to utilize ‘The 7 Assets that Build Value’.
 Let’s get started!